masasam/emacs-easy-hugo/README.md

 ![easy-hugo11](image/easy-hugo11.png)

 Well then it will be completed in one more pen
+M-x easy-hugo-newpost
+Enter pen in the minibuffer

 ![easy-hugo14](image/easy-hugo14.png)

-Articles with the same file name can not be made
+Articles with the same file name can not be made!

 ![easy-hugo15](image/easy-hugo15.png)